readthedocs/blog/read-the-docs-2019-stats.rst

 Our advertising has been pretty steady for 2019.
-The small drop in the year-over-year comparision we account to the fact that ad blockers happened halfway through last year, meaning that the comparison is 30% higher in last year.
+The small drop in the year-over-year comparision we account to the fact that ad blockers happened halfway through last year, meaning that the comparison is 15% lower in terms of our total traffic.

 We continue to be hosted by Azure_, and we're using a lot of their nicer feature to keep our costs down.